Strappazzon/Screendere-Beat/.github/README.md

 **Screendere Beat** is a small software to take screenshots of Hinedere Beat.

-I created it because the developer disabled the ability to take screenshots in the Steam version when launching the game in its [uncensored state](https://www.blazeepic.com/uploads/2/2/4/4/22443112/hinederebeat_uncensor.txt).
+I created it because the developer disabled the Steam screenshot key when launching the game in its [uncensored state](https://www.blazeepic.com/uploads/2/2/4/4/22443112/hinederebeat_uncensor.txt).

-I'm aware that I could just use ShareX but the PrntScn key would capture all of my desktops.

 ## Getting Started